-The bill would would create the Acupuncture Practice Act, provide for the licensure of individuals by the Board of Healing Arts, and exempt licensed physical therapists from the Acupuncture Practice Act when performing dry needling, trigger point therapy, or services specifically authorized under the Physical Therapy Practice Act.
+The Acupuncture Practice Act and the Physical Therapy Practice Act the Physical Therapy Practice Act.
 The bill also would amend the Physical Therapy Practice Act to include the practice of dry needling within the scope of practice for licensed physical therapists, define dry needling, and exempt licensed acupuncturists from the Physical Therapy Practice Act.
 Additionally, the Board of Healing Arts would be required to adopt rules and regulations applicable to dry needling.